VoxBlink/ScriptsForVoxBlink/README.md

 # The VoxBlink Dataset

 The VoxBlink dataset is a Large Scale speaker verification dataset obtained from YouTube platform.
-This repository provides guidelines for downloading and accessing the dataset, along with necessary scripts.
+This repository provides guidelines some scripts for building the corpus with the annotation files.
 For more introduction, please see [cite](https://VoxBlink.github.io).

 ## Resource
 Let's start with obtaining the [resource](https://drive.google.com/drive/folders/1vP8hyT_Zefj2d40JzHLAUJWy_dBjpA22?usp=drive_link) files and decompressing tar-files.